Nikovic/phonegap-docs/docs/1-getting-started/3-create-your-app/1-desktop.html.md

 	<div class="alert--warning">Be aware that the ID field is also known as the *package identifier* for Android and the *bundle identifier* for iOS.</div>

-3. You should now see a view like below, with your new project shown and marked with a left green border, a green play button next to it and a green bar at the bottom.
+3. After pressing the grey play button next to your new project, you should now see a view like below, with your project shown and marked with a left green border, a green play button next to it and a green bar at the bottom.
 You should also see a server address indicating it's running and the active project.
 Only one project will be active and running at any time.

    ![](/images/desktop-app-create.png)